zcrayman/tut-data/3/README.md

   }

 }
 ```

-The section
+The section following section is new:

+`src/test/java/com/yummynoodlebar/persistence/integration/OrdersRepositoryIntegrationTests.java`
 ```java
 @Transactional
 @TransactionConfiguration(defaultRollback = true)
 ```

-Is new.
 These annotations integrate with the Spring declarative transaction management mentioned above.
 These state that every method on this class requires a transaction to be started and stopped around it, and that the transaction should be, by default, rolled back on method completion.

 This gives a natural way to construct tests against a database, as you may update the database through the test, reading and writing at will, and at the end of the test, the transaction will be rolled back and the data discarded, leaving a fresh environment for the next test to exectute within.